 Generally it works very well but only with the right hardware.
 We found that some USB sticks are much faster than others.
 Some sticks are good for copying large files and achieve really fast speeds; however, with many sticks we found random access speeds to be horrible.
 SanDisk Ultra is a fast stick at a very low price.
 The next best choice would be a USB 3.0 external drive, ideally SSD if you plan to run several VMs on it.
 While this kind of a setup is probably not the perfect choice for production systems, it’s a great strategy for software developers, testers, and system integrators who need to run through certain test procedures quickly and painlessly without having to swap hard drives.
 These USB sticks are also very useful as bootable recovery systems, when your main hard drive fails to boot.
-You can install BackupChain on the bootable Hyper-V Server stick as well and run disk backups, Hyper-V backups, and even restore cloud backups with it.
+You can install BackupChain, our backup software, on the bootable Hyper-V Server stick as well and run disk backups, Hyper-V backups, and even restore cloud backups with it.

 Do You Have Hyper-V Backup Software for Your Hyper-V Servers?

 Now that you have set up a portable Hyper-V Server, you will definitely want to protect your virtual machines and use our backup solution for Hyper-V, which also backs up physical disks.
 BackupChain can also clone system disks as well as the disks with your VMs, live from disk to disk, while the system is running without any interference.

 Download BackupChain, It’s Fully Functional on Hyper-V Servers

 Download BackupChain and give it a test run.
 It runs on all versions of Windows, including Core installations and Hyper-V Servers.

 Backup Software OverviewThe Best Backup Software in 2021 Download BackupChain®